JamesPiggott/Ultimate-Guide-To-Advanced-Hacking/hacking_books/ultimate_guide_to_advanced_hacking/chapter_1_linux_administration/README.md

 netstat -nlp | grep [PORT_NUMBER]
 ```

 Here -nlp that does not mean natural language processing.
-Instead the n means list using a numeric value, l means
+Instead, the n means list using a numeric value, l means
 those processes that are listening and p means programs.
 So list all programs that are listening using a numeric
 filter which comes after the pipe |.